+The single- and multi-photon timing resolution measurements (essential for the imaging Cherenkov detectors and Time-of-Flight application, respectively) are the primary focus of INFN Trieste and Genova.
 This effort requires tedious calibration of the existing DRS4 electronics, and will be performed in collaboration with INFN Bologna, using a substantial base funding via the EIC_NET Collaboration in Italy.
+Recently, a new calibration procedure, lighter and quicker, has been introduced at INFN Trieste.
 INFN and MSU will provide the most part of the manpower for the bench and beam test data analysis.
 All groups are supposed to join the beam tests at FNAL and / or at CERN, to evaluate the sensor behaviour under beam conditions.